- Home

 looks like mx1.onlyoffice.com

-If you do not have a domain name or simply want to install ONLYOFFICE Workspace for your local server, you can install it without ONLYOFFICE Mail.
+If you do not have a domain name or simply want to install ONLYOFFICE Workspace Community for your local server, you can install it without ONLYOFFICE Mail.

-For the ONLYOFFICE Workspace to be able to run the Docker service is necessary.
+For the ONLYOFFICE Workspace Community to be able to run the Docker service is necessary.
 The installation script will check if it is present on the computer and its version is not less than the minimal required.
 Otherwise, the Docker will be installed or updated automatically.

 /etc/default/docker